How To Choose the Right Ecommerce KPI to Track in 2024

 • Annual recurring revenue: This shows the predictable income you can expect each year from subscriptions or contracts.
 Annual recurring revenue provides a stable foundation for your business's financial stability and growth projections.

-How to choose the right kpis for your ecommerce business
+How to choose the right KPIs for your ecommerce business

 It’s easy to say that you must track all the KPIs that are important for your ecommerce business.
 However, it’s not as easy to define the KPIs that need to be tracked.
 It takes a lot of planning and thought to finalize the right KPIs that will allow you to see if your business goals are being met.
 Here’s how you can choose the right KPIs: